Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Reducing the Number of Candidates

-The reason for us sticking with the larger set is that we have defined admissibility in a way that is local to each $L_i$~-- we need to envelop \optlength for each length~-- so we have no way to express \emph{global} length bounds formally, at least not within this framework.
-In particular, using $f_u \!\rel= i \mapsto \lfloor \nicefrac{L_i}{\underline{l}} \rfloor$ is not admissible.
+We stick with the slightly larger set here for conciseness of the proofs, but remark that omitting lengths outside the interval $[\underline l,\overline l]$ is safe.
+We have defined admissibility in a way that is \emph{local} to each $L_i$~-- we require to envelop \optlength for each length in isolation: in particular, condition~\ref{item:bound.uppergood} ensures we include at least one $j$ for every $L_i$, so that $\nicefrac{L_i}j$ is feasible.
+We thus have no way to express \emph{global} length bounds $[\underline l,\overline l]$ in this framework: although lengths smaller than $\underline l$ are dominated, the upper bound $f_u \!\rel= i \mapsto \lfloor \nicefrac{L_i}{\underline{l}} \rfloor$ is not admissible in the sense of \wref{lem:admissible-bounds} because it might for some sticks not add a single feasible length.

+Nevertheless, we have obtained yet another admissible restriction and, as it turns out, it is good enough to achieve a linear candidate set.
+Only some combinatorics stand between us and our next corollary.